-I had my first interview for an engineering role in early 2005.
-I was in school, and looking for an internship for the upcoming summer.
+My first engineering interview was for a Summer internship at a small software company.
 The founder & president invited me to his home to interview one Saturday morning over Spring Break.
 Over a cup of coffee, we discussed my background, my interests, and what working at his company would be like while his children played around us.
 I had no way of knowing at the time, but it was one of the best job interviews I would have in my career.

 Since then, I’ve had wildly varying interview experiences.
 Luckily, I’ve had more that were like the first - a friendly discussion with someone I would be working with.
 In some, I felt like I was actually teaching a class to my interviewers.
 And then there were others where I stood at a whiteboard for four hours while getting grilled by successive teams of engineers who seemed to think that offering me breaks to get a drink of water would make things friendly.
 I even had one interviewer at [Big Tech Co.] who actually wouldn’t speak to me while I was at the whiteboard - he would answer questions only by looking up references on cplusplus.com and turning his laptop around to show me docs.